karthiknish/jobloom/SETUP.md

 2. **Chrome Extension**:
    - Visit job sites (LinkedIn, Indeed, etc.)
-   - Click "🎯 Check Sponsored Jobs" button in the extension popup or floating button
+   - Click "Check Sponsored Jobs" button in the extension popup or floating button
    - Extension queries the web app API (Firestore-backed) for sponsorship data
    - Sponsored jobs are highlighted based on database matches
    - Jobs are synced to your dashboard